 Here, we generalize and formalize this approach by introducing a framework for similarity search of omics data.
 We prove that search performance primarily depends on a measure of the novelty of new data, also known as entropy.
 This framework, which we call entropy-scaling search, supports the creation of a data structure that provably scales linearly in both time and space with the entropy of the database, and thus sublinearly with the entire database.

 We introduce two key concepts for characterizing a data set—metric entropy and fractal dimension.
 Intuitively, metric entropy measures how dissimilar the dataset is from itself, and fractal dimension measures how the number of spheres needed to cover all points in a database scales with the radii of those spheres.
-Both are rigorously defined later, but note that metric entropy is not to be confused with the notion of a distance metric.
+Both are rigorously defined later, but note that metric entropy is not to be confused with the notion of a distance metric (Box 1).
 Using these two concepts, we show that if similarity is defined by a metric-like distance function (e.g., edit or Hamming distance) and the

-database exhibits both low ‘metric entropy’ and ‘fractal dimension’, entropy-scaling search performs much better than na¨ıve and even optimized methods.
+database exhibits both low metric entropy and fractal dimension, entropy-scaling search performs much better than na¨ıve and even optimized methods.
 Through three applications to large databases in chemogenomics, metagenomics, and protein structure search, we show that this framework allows for minimal (or even zero) loss in recall, coupled with zero loss in specificity.
 The key benefit of formulating entropy-scaling search in terms of metric entropy and fractal dimension is that this allows us to provide mathematically rigorous guidance as to how to determine the efficacy of the approach for any dataset.

 Results